Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-In the development of healthcare conversational LLMs, a widely adopted strategy is to construct multi-turn medical dialogue datasets and fine-tune models using SFT, sometimes followed by RL-based methods.
+In the development of healthcare conversational LLMs, a widely adopted strategy is to construct multi-turn medical dialogue datasets and fine-tune models with SFT, sometimes followed by RL-based methods.
 Interestingly, while some studies in general multi-turn dialogue suggest that SFT+RLHF may not yield significant improvements, this pipeline has proven surprisingly effective in the healthcare domain.
 This may be attributed to the relatively high quality and domain specificity of medical data, which contrasts with the noisier, less structured data used in broader multi-turn applications.
-Evaluation metrics in this area include traditional rule-based NLP measures (e.g., BLEU and ROUGE), diagnostic accuracy, and both AI-based and human assessments using more nuanced, subjective, domain-knowledge judgment criteria.
-However, very few papers conduct the human and AI agreement check~\citep{tu2024conversational,liao2024automatic,chen2024huatuogptii}, even if a considerable of literature use both of them.
-Notably, information-seeking and clinical reasoning are essential capabilities in this domain and are increasingly prioritized in newer benchmarks, which now place more emphasis on clinical relevance than conventional NLP metrics.
-Please refer to the appendix for details on the papers discussed.
+Evaluation metrics in this area include traditional rule-based NLP measures (e.g., BLEU and ROUGE), diagnostic accuracy, and both AI-based and human assessments using more nuanced, domain-knowledge-intensive criteria.
+Compared with earlier healthcare dialogue work, newer benchmarks more frequently report explicit human--AI agreement or alignment checks when LLM-based evaluation is used, although this practice remains uneven and is still absent from a substantial portion of the literature.
+Notably, information seeking and clinical reasoning are essential capabilities in this domain and are increasingly prioritized in newer benchmarks, which now place more emphasis on clinical relevance than on conventional NLP metrics alone.